 CMPD background checks will be required for all construction staff, vendors, and anyone occupying the site during construction and deliveries.

 This contract will be to provide roof and sealant replacement on the building at

 4824 West Boulevard for Charlotte Douglas International Airport, Charlotte, North Carolina.
 This will be a complete removal of existing roofing membrane, insulation, flashings, sheet metal flashings, gutters, and downspouts, and complete removal of all existing backer rod and sealant at exterior wall brick control joints; repair and/or replacement of rusted and/or deteriorated metal deck, and the installation of new insulation, cover board, mechanically fastened 60 mil TPO membrane and associated flashings, sheet metal flashings, gutters and downspouts, and backer rod and sealant at exterior wall brick control joints and all associated miscellaneous work.
-Contractor must also provide temporary protection of contents in the building and cleanup of debris associated with removals.
-Roof has exceeded the expected lifespan and is currently 30+ years old.
+The contractor must also provide temporary protection of contents in the building and cleanup of debris associated with removals.
+The roof has exceeded the expected lifespan and is currently 30+ years old.
 The project term will be 180 days.

 - WORK COVERED BY CONTRACT DOCUMENTS

 - Project Identification: The project consists of roof recover at the Charlotte Area Transit System (CATS) Light Rail Administration Facility, 3200 South Boulevard, Charlotte, North Carolina.

 - Project Access: Access to the facility is at 3305 Pelton Street, Charlotte, North Carolina located at the rear of the facility.

 - Base Bid: Work is generally as follows:

 - Removal of lightning protection system and storage for reuse.